The following books can be a great resource for lupus patients, friends, and family.

 - The Challenges of Lupus: Insights & Hope by Henrietta Aladjem.
 Aladjem is a lupus sufferer herself (though she has been in remission for many years) and has written several books on the subject.

 - Coping with Lupus: A Practical Guide to Alleviating the Challenges of Systemic Lupus Erythematosus by Robert H. Phillips, PhD.
-For patients and families to better cope with lupus, addresses medical, emotional, lifestyles, interpersonal relationships, sex, and pregnancy.
+For patients and families to better cope with lupus, this book addresses medical issues, emotional issues, lifestyles, interpersonal relationships, sex, and pregnancy.

-- Learning About Lupus: A User Friendly Guide edited by Mary E. Moore, PhD, MD, et. al. Explores all aspects of lupus from genetics and laboratory tests to its effects on various organs of the body; psychological effects; rehabilitation; physician-patient relationships; frequently asked questions.
+- Learning About Lupus: A User Friendly Guide edited by Mary E. Moore, PhD, MD, et al. Explores all aspects of lupus from genetics and laboratory tests to its effects on various organs of the body, psychological effects rehabilitation, physician-patient relationships, and frequently asked questions.

 - Living With Lupus by Mary Horowitz, MD, and Marietta Abrams Brill.
 A comprehensive guide to understanding and controlling lupus, including medical and lifestyle options that enable lupus patients to cope physically and emotionally.

-- Living with Lupus: The Complete Guide by Sheldon Paul Blau, MD, FACP, FACR and Dodi Schultz.
-A comprehensive, well-written current book, provides in-depth information for lupus patients and caregivers.
+- Living with Lupus: The Complete Guide by Sheldon Paul Blau, MD, FACP, FACR, and Dodi Schultz.
+A comprehensive, well-written current book that provides in-depth information for lupus patients and caregivers.